Skip To Main Content

 Take some time to rest if you need it.
 Time off is just as important as the time you put in.
 Overworking your body can lead to injury.

 Ice the area where you’re feeling pain.
 Using ice will reduce inflammation and help to ease the aching.
-Try to apply ice for approximately 20 minutes.
+Try to apply ice for approximately 20 minutes after finishing an activity.

-Using non-steroidal anti-inflammatory drugs (NSAID) such as ibuprofen or naproxen may help to reduce the swelling and pain.
+Using non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may help to reduce the swelling and pain.

-Cross training with other sports can relieve stress on your Achilles tendon.
+Cross training with other sports can relieve stress on your Achilles tendon, and also train other muscles to avoid muscle imbalances.
 Low-impact sports such as biking or swimming can give you the cardio you may be looking for without causing extra stress on the tendon.
+Full body strength training can also relieve your calf muscles and Achilles tendon from being overworked.

 Treatment

 Seeking out physical therapy may help to reduce the pain linked with Achilles tendon injuries.
-Physical therapists can help you perform certain stretches and exercises, and may also have more specific therapies to help to build up the strength of the muscles surrounding the tendon.
+Our physical therapists can help you perform certain stretches and exercises, and may also have more specific therapies to help to build up the strength of the muscles surrounding the tendon – and assist with strengthening the tendon itself.

-With tears or ruptures, various surgical options may be pursued based on the severity of the tear.
-These options can be discussed with an orthopaedic provider who will take all of your various health factors into consideration before making a decision with you.
+All options can be discussed with an orthopedic provider who will take all your various health factors into consideration before making a decision with you.

 Tagged Categories